-The WWPN is the hexadecimal string to the right of the port number.
-For example, the WWPN for port 0 is 2000000173002c0b (you must remove the colons from the WWPN reported in the switchshow output to produce the string to be used in the fencing file).
+The WWPN is the hexadecimal string in the Remote Node WWN column are the numbers that you copy for the fencing.conf file.
+For example, the WWPN for port 0 is 2000001ff0305b2 (you must remove the colons from the WWPN reported in the show topology output in order to produce the string to be used in the fencing file).

-5. Edit or create %ProgramFiles%\CXFS\fencing.conf and add the WWPN for the port determined in step 2.
+Edit or create %ProgramFiles%\CXFS\fencing.conf and add the WWPN for the port.
 (Comment lines begin with #.)